Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Traditional Decoction (Most Potent Method)

-Traditional Chinese Medicine practitioners favor decoction—prolonged simmering in water—as the optimal method for extracting Astragalus's water-soluble polysaccharides.
+Traditional Chinese Medicine practitioners favor decoction, the prolonged simmering of root in water, as the optimal method for extracting Astragalus's water-soluble polysaccharides.
 This technique mirrors the way Astragalus has been prepared for millennia in therapeutic formulas.

 step-by-step preparation guide for Astragalus membranaceus (Huang Qi) tea, detailing the traditional decoction method of simmering root slices for 30-45 minutes to extract tonifying properties.